 The ambition of our paper is to study a specific dimension of political reform.
-Although we focus on strengthening executive constraints, our strategic approach to reform has much in common with the literature on franchise extension, particularly the work by Acemoglu and Robinson (2000, 2006) - on top of theory, they also offer useful case-study evidence.
+Although we focus on strengthening executive constraints, our strategic approach to reform has much in common with the literature on franchise extension, particularly the work by Acemoglu and Robinson (2000, 2006)-besides theory, they also offer useful case-study evidence.
 Like us, they emphasize the role of political instability, particularly the threat of a revolution.
-Franchise extension is used
+Franchise extension is used as a commitment device by the elite to guarantee more favourable treatment of the masses.
+Aidt and Jensen (2010) find econometric evidence in support of this view.
+Below, we show that our two resilience measures do not predict changes in the franchise, or other moves towards greater openness.